The Crew (video game): Plot

-At the end of the game, Shiv is confronted by the police as his car is totaled.
-In the subsequent epilogue, Alex explains his love for racing as he is named the new V8 of the 5-10s.
+After Shiv is arrested by the police as his car is totaled, Alex explains his love for racing as he is named the new V8 of the 5-10s.

 Development and release

 The Ubisoft Ivory Tower development team included former Eden Games employees, and received assistance from Ubisoft Reflections.
 The game was planned with the intention to use the new consoles' social and cooperative play features.
 On 13 August 2014, Ubisoft confirmed that the game would be released on the Xbox 360 the same date as the other versions, with Asobo Studio leading the development and Ivory Tower, Ubisoft Reflections and Ubisoft Shanghai providing support.
 The Crew used Dunia as its video game engine modified with Ubisoft Ivory Tower's proprietary tools.

 On 21 July 2014, Ubisoft released a closed beta of The Crew on the PC for a limited time only.
 The beta allowed players to play a portion of the story-driven missions in the Midwest and East Coast and free roam the entire United States of America at their own pace.
 Cars and a variety of other things such as driver levels and specifications for cars were limited.
 The second closed beta for PC took place from 25 to 29 August 2014.
 A PlayStation 4 and Xbox One console beta was released on 30 September 2014.
 Another closed beta for PlayStation 4 and Xbox One took place on 6 to 10 November 2014.
 An open beta for Xbox Live and PlayStation Network members also took place from 25 to 27 November 2014.
 As part of UBI30, a promotion which would bring seven Ubisoft free games to PC in 2016 as part of Ubisoft's 30th anniversary, the game was free to download from Uplay from September 14 to mid-October 2016, while the Xbox One version was made available free to Xbox Live Gold subscribers as part of Microsoft's Games with Gold program from June 16 to July 15, 2016.

 The soundtrack for The Crew was composed by Joseph Trapanese.
 The track "Heavy As a Feather" was used in the official launch trailer for The Crew.